Explicit 34: Star Wars Holiday Special

 24:03

-And then he downs a pint through her head and passes it.
+And then he downs a pint through his head and passes it.

 24:06